City Economic Simulation DLC

 Together, they contribute to the GDP growth and make a huge impact on the economy, leading to booms and busts in the economic cycle, affecting inflation, employment rates, wage rates, and interest rates.

-For example, when your company embarks on a large-scale business expansion in a city, it increases the Investment component of GDP, which in turn contributes to the GDP growth and kicks the economy into the high gear.
+For example, when your company embarks on a large-scale business expansion in a city, it increases the Investment component of GDP, which in turn contributes to the GDP growth and kicks the economy into high gear.
 The newly established companies create jobs for the city, lowering the unemployment rate.
-Subsequently the tightening labor market will force companies to raise salaries of their employees.
+Subsequently, the tightening labor market will force companies to raise salaries of their employees.

 Further along in this chain of effects, a higher wage rate leads to increased consumer spending, setting the stage for inflation to rise.
 When rising inflation is unchecked and eventually runs rampant, the central bank will have no choice but to put a break on it by hiking the interest rate aggressively, which will inevitably drag the economy into recession.